 The University of KwaZulu-Natal aims to be a truly South African University that reflects the society, in which it is situated.
 Not only in terms of race, gender and class – but in terms of how it structures its values and priorities and how it responds to social needs.
 As an institution of higher learning, it is committed to academic excellence, innovation in research and critical engagement with society.

-The University of Zululand (also known as Unizulu) has been designated to serve as the only comprehensive tertiary Educational institution North of the uThukela River in KwaZulu-Natal.
-This new status in accordance with South Africa's National Plan for Higher Education aims at eradicating: 'Inequity and Costly Duplication.
-As a result Unizulu, offers career-focused programmes as well as a limited number of relevant university degree courses that have been structured with potential employees and employers in mind.
+The University of Zululand (also known as Unizulu) has been designated to serve as the only comprehensive tertiary educational institution North of the uThukela River in KwaZulu-Natal.
+This new status is in accordance with South Africa's National Plan for Higher Education and aims at eradicating: 'Inequity and Costly Duplication'.
+As a result, Unizulu, offers career-focused programs as well as a limited number of relevant university degree courses that have been structured with potential employees and employers in mind.